johnjkenny/kvm_2_gcp/README.md

 # KVM-2-GCP
 This is a dev/qa/build/IaC/CI-CD tool for KVM and GCP.
-It allows you to pull remote KVM images from the cloud (Rocky, Ubuntu), deploy VMs using said images locally and configures them to run ansible playbooks via cloud-init.
+It allows you to pull remote KVM images from the cloud (Rocky, Ubuntu), deploy VMs using said images locally and configure them with ansible playbooks and cloud-init.
-It also allows you to create custom build images using ansible and then deploy them locally or in GCP or you to run the same build playbooks on GCP instances and create cloud images directly from the GCP VM boot disks.
+It also allows you to create custom build images using ansible and then deploy them locally or in GCP.
+It allows you to run the same build playbooks on GCP instances and create cloud images directly from the GCP VM boot disks.
 You can use the KVM aspect as a dev/qa environment then deploy your ansible build playbooks to GCP instances to help save on hosting costs.
 You can also use this tool to be run on CI/CD pipelines to build and deploy images to/on GCP.